jlin27/token-swap-dapp-course/L3_Token_Lists.md

 For ERC20 tokens, these lists typically include crucial metadata - such as the token names (Wrapped Matic), symbol (MATIC), address, and logoURI - which can be leveraged by apps such as ours.

-Let's retrieve a list of ERC20 tokens to populate the modal, so that a user can select a token to trade.
+Let's learn how to retrieve a list of ERC20 tokens to populate the modal, so that a user can select a token to trade.

 ## Code

-In our demo, we've pre-populated a curated a small token list for you in `/src/constants.ts`.
+In our demo, we've pre-populated a curated a small token list for you in [`/src/constants.ts`](https://github.com/0xProject/token-swap-dapp-course-code/blob/main/L3/src/constants.ts).

 > In production level apps, it's common practice to maintain a token list since some apps don't support _all_ available tokens.